 While static wrinkles cannot be erased by botox there are a number of other cosmetic procedures that can signiifcantly minimalize or even eliminate these wrinkles.
 Skin peels, microneedling, and microdermabrasion (used alone or in combination) are treatment options that have been proven to provide excellent results, especially when coupled with a medical grade skin care regimen.
 Talk to your aesthetic practitioner about which treatment is best for your needs.

-Many clients ask how many units of botox they will need.
-While every person is unique in the strength of their muscles and rate at which they metabolize botox, you should anticipate requiring anywhere from 30-50 units on your first visit.
+Many clients ask how many units of tox they will need.
+While every person is unique in the strength of their muscles and rate at which they metabolize tox, you should anticipate requiring anywhere from 30-50 units on your first visit.
 If you're diligent about returning as soon as you begin to see muscle movement (rather than waiting for all movement to return), touch-ups typically require fewer units.
-See our "gallery" section for a diagram outlining average units of botox needed for various facial regions.
+See our "gallery" section for a diagram outlining average units of tox needed for various facial regions.

 ** Update: Because we found that so many clients were bargaining for fewer units to save money (and thus, not getting the results they desired) we are now charging per area rather than per unit.
 Prices are based on the average client's average need/spend.
 What does this mean for you?
 Pricing is transparent (there are no surprises!) and you get the result you desire (let us worry about the units!).

 Absolutely not!
-Anyone can benefit from botox!
+Most anyone can benefit from wrinkle relaxation or preventative tox.
 We have several male clients who see us regularly to treat current problem areas and prevent new wrinkle development.
-Botox can also be used to control excessive sweating or "hyperhydrosis" which affects men as well as women.
+Tox can also be used to control excessive sweating or "hyperhydrosis" which affects men as well as women.

 I can get botox for $8 a unit somewhere else- why should I come to you?